 The Company is incorporated in the British Virgin Islands.
 There is no corporate tax in the British Virgin Islands.
-The Brazilian subsidiaries have loss carry forwards of approximately \$8 million which are available to shelter future taxable income.
+The Brazilian subsidiaries have loss carry forwards of approximately \$9 million which are available to shelter future taxable income.
 These losses have no expiry date, but can only be offset against taxable income to the extent of 30% in a year.

-The Company has taken a full valuation allowance against the deferred tax asset relating to the losses, and according, no deferred income tax asset has been recognized in these Condensed Consolidated Interim Financial Statements.
+The Company has taken a full valuation allowance against the deferred tax asset relating to the losses, and according, no deferred tax asset has been recognized in these Consolidated Financial Statements.